ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

 * For DNS servers, enter the IP address of your Ubuntu 18.04 VM labelled **Server** ending in 41.
 This will direct all DCHP clients to use the DNS server configured in Task 3.
   - Alternatively, for testing if your DNS server is not working properly, you can use one of the other DNS options given above in Task 2.
 However, you must be using the DNS server from Task 3 when graded for full credit.

+{{% notice tip %}}
-_HINT: A working solution can be fewer than 20 lines of actual settings (not including comments) in the settings file.
-If you find that your configuration is becoming much longer than that, you are probably making it too difficult and complex._
+_A working solution can be fewer than 20 lines of actual settings (not including comments) in the settings file.
+If you find that your configuration is becoming much longer than that, you are probably making it too difficult and complex. --Russ_
+{{% /notice %}}

 Of course, you may need to update your firewall configuration to allow incoming DHCP requests to this system!